LiamGaff/Paw-Patrol-V1/README.md

 ## User Stories
 As a user I would like:

+* To be informed upon what the website/charity is about.
+* To be able to easily navigate the webpage.
+* I would like to be able to get in contact with the organisation.
+* I would like to be to ask questons regarding the charity.
+* I would like to be able to sign up for a free account.
+* I would like to have a place where i can view my previous donations.
+* I would like to be able to have readily available options to be directed to the donate page.
+*

 ## Strategy
+This web page was designd as a charity page for a ficitional charity(the idea is still usefull).
+The page should be informative and easily navigated.
+All the features to be implemented are to inform the user of the value of donating to the charity and make donating as easy as possible.

 ## Scope
+The user needs had to be meet as this would encourage the users to make a donation.
+Being able to access the doantion page from any point of the webpage was very importnant.
+I wanted the to allow no dealy between the user deciding to make a donation and then doing so.
+Currently you have to sign up to make a donation but I would like to be able to remove this if your only making a one time donation.
+Signing up and loging in are all done very easily though.

 ## Structure

+### Home

+### Donate

+### Animals

+### Profile

+### Signup/Login/Logout

 ## Skeleton
+The design of the webpage was first and foremost about the animals.
+Thats why the header image displays two rather qute looking animals once you open the webpage.
+I done some research on color schemes to figure out how to make the webpage look serious but yet fun and inviting.
+The users should know that it is a serious cause but also when it comes to the animals you want them to feel comferted by the idea of the organisation, not scared.
+That's why these colours and fonts were chosen and they will be discussed forther in the Design section below.

 ## Design
 **Wire Frames**